Muscogee County DUI Lawyer - Muscogee County DUI Attorney

 The two State Court judges are the Honorable Ben Richardson and the Honorable Andy Prather.
 It is improper to directly contact the judge's office directly.
 A judge cannot directly speak to the parties in any litigation.
 Your Muscogee County DUI Lawyer will deal directly with the prosecutor assigned to the case.
 Instead of contacting the judge assigned to your case, your Muscogee County DUI Attorney will negotiate with the prosecutor assigned to your case.
 Most Georgia DUI cases are resolved through negotiation with the prosecutor.
 However, if negotiations are unsuccessful, your attorney will file motions in the State Court Clerks office and litigate the case all the way through trial in necessary.

 All filings in State Court are handled by the office of the Clerk of the State Court.
 The Clerk of Court is the Honorable M. Linda Pierce.
 Her office is also at 100 10th Street, Columbus Georgia 31901.
 Her Telephone number is 706-653-4370.
-Her website has addition information; Clerk of Court Website.
-Direct telephone numbers for various departments can be found on her office information page.
+Her website has additional information; Clerk of Court Website.

 Map to the State Court of Muscogee County